Infinite Probabilistic Secret Sharing: Definitions

 as was required. \end{proof}

 Let $B\subseteq P$ be any subset of participants.
-The collective set of shares they receive will fall into the set $U\subseteq X^B$ with probability $\mu^B(U)$.
-Similarly, if $E\subseteq X_s$ then the probability that the secret falls into $E$ is $\mu_s(E)$.
-The {\it conditional probability distribution} of the secret assuming that the shares of $B$ comes from the set $U$ with $\mu^B(U)>0$ is defined as
+The collective set of shares they receive falls into the (measurable) set $U\subseteq X^B$ with probability $\mu^B(U)$.
+Similarly, if $E\subseteq X_s$ is measurable, then the probability that the secret falls into $E$ is $\mu_s(E)$.
+The \emph{conditional probability distribution} of the secret, assuming that the shares of $B$ come from the set $U$ with $\mu^B(U)>0$, is defined as \begin{disp} \mu_s(E | U) = \frac{\mu^{Bs}(U\times E)}{\mu^B(U)}. \end{disp} Here we wrote $Bs$ for $B\cup\{s\}$.
+Observe that $\mu^s(E|X^B) = \mu_s(E)$, and $\mu_s(\cdot | U)$ is a probability measure on $X_s$.